 Most recessions have been pretty messy in the recovery period.
 Even milder recessions can be wrought with inflation, zero or negative economic growth, or both, called stagflation (Mankiw, 2009).
-Japan never recovered from the recession of the 90s, limping along with a weak government and a broken financial system; this lost decade may now become the lost two decades (Economist, Jan.
-9, 2010)!
+Japan never recovered from the recession of the 90s, limping along with a weak government and a broken financial system; this lost decade may now become the lost two decades (Economist, January 2010)!
 A recession can take a long time for employment to return and it can have high inflation, as was the case during the Carter era.
 The big housing recession of the 90s took 7 years for the single-family market to recoup and 13 years for condos (Pittenger, 2009).

-The Federal Reserve wants to avoid deflation at almost any cost, so a little inflation is welcome.
+The Federal Reserve wants to avoid deflation at almost any cost, so some inflation is welcome.
 Gold prices shooting past \$1,200 per ounce is an indication of investors inflation concerns and the weak US dollar.
-As gold hits new highs against the dollar, this is welcome news for the Federal Reserve (Fed).
-If inflation starts heating up, however, the Fed will have to start raising interest rates to combat inflation earlier than anticipated while economic growth is still anemic.
+As gold hits new highs against the dollar, this is welcome news for the Fed, a little inflation is a good and desirable thing.
+If inflation start heating up, however, the Fed will have to start raising interest rates to combat inflation earlier than anticipated while economic growth is still anemic.
 The higher interest rates will slow all aspects of the economy: housing, construction, business investment, business growth, and employment, along with the reduction in the dreaded high inflation.
-Paying back the huge Federal deficit is far easier if the economy is running on all cylinders, i.e., a positive feedback loop.
+Paying back the huge Federal deficit is far easier if the economy is running on all cylinders.

-One thing that is a real possibility, but does not appear to be too likely, is the partial or full collapse of the dollar (Schiff & Schiff, 2010).
+One thing that is a real possibility, but does not appear to be too likely, is the partial or full collapse of the dollar.
 A currency bubble has already been building based on artificially low interest rates.
 The US dollar could be replaced as the world's reserve currency and the currency used to denominate oil and conduct world trade.
 Geopolitical events, high inflation, the collapse of the dollar, or other events could, in the worst case, drop the US economy (and maybe even the world economy) back into recession.
 The European sovereign debt crises drove investors to the US treasury market as the best of the bad places to put money.